KC2016/traffic_indicators_on_i-94/README.md

 - `snow_1h`: Numeric Amount in mm of snow that occurred in the hour
 - `clouds_all`: Numeric Percentage of cloud cover
-- `weather_main`: Categorical Short textual description of the current weather -`weather_description`: Categorical Longer textual description of the current weather
+- `weather_main`: Categorical Short textual description of the current weather
+- `weather_description`: Categorical Longer textual description of the current weather
 - `date_time DateTime`: Hour of the data collected in local CST time
 - `traffic_volume`: Numeric Hourly I-94 ATR 301 reported westbound traffic volume